DappScout/StakingProtocol/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## To Do

+* Add mechanism that will remove users with 0 amount staked from the array
+* Write more unit and itegration tests
+* Write fuzz/invariant tests

 ## Contact✉️
 ![Simple Staking Protocol Banner](./assets/banner.png)